sabd-project/sabd-cli-python/README.md

 ## TODO

-- generate output helpers for openoffice presenter format
+- generate output helpers for libreoffice presenter format
 - use different gurbani databases such as GurbaniCD and SikhiToTheMax
 - have unicode gurmukhi output
 - wrap for windows and OSx